acrcloud/acrcloud_scan_files_python/README.md

  ```
 ## Choose your lib
  This step is very important.
- if your system is linux,please click [here](https://github.com/acrcloud/acrcloud_sdk_python/blob/master/linux/x86-64/acrcloud/acrcloud_extr_tool.so?raw=true) to download lib
+ if your system is linux,please click [here](https://github.com/acrcloud/acrcloud_sdk_python/blob/master/linux/x86-64/acrcloud/acrcloud_extr_tool.so?raw=true) to download the lib

- if your system is osx, please click [here](https://github.com/acrcloud/acrcloud_sdk_python/blob/master/mac/x86-64/acrcloud/acrcloud_extr_tool.so?raw=true) to doanload lib
+ if your system is osx, please click [here](https://github.com/acrcloud/acrcloud_sdk_python/blob/master/mac/x86-64/acrcloud/acrcloud_extr_tool.so?raw=true) to download the  lib

- then copy the "acrcloud_extr_tool.so" file to acrcloudpysdk to recover the original file
+ Then, copy the "acrcloud_extr_tool.so" file to acrcloudpysdk to recover the original file